 If you’ve ever been on social media, you’ll know that curves are in fashion.
 Curvy girls are more confident than ever and with the body positive movement gaining momentum, it’s helped a lot of size 16+ women boost their self esteem online.
 Australian fashion labels are beginning to erase the line between a ‘curvy hourglass girl’ and a ‘big plus size girl’, where an hourglass figure was classed as sexy and any other shape could apparently get stuffed.

 Why is it so Difficult to Shop for Curves?

-For only the first time, last May, Australian Fashion Week featured a dedicated Curve Runway.
+For only the first time, in May 2021, Australian Fashion Week featured a dedicated Curve Runway.
 Prior to that there’d been a massive chasm beyond size 16.
 Strange, considering women size 16+ have disposable incomes, want to wear the latest trends, and want to feel confident in their clothes.
 So why not give it to them?

 For plus size women, it can come as a shock to realise that many curve sizes are unavailable in stores, with only online browsing available.
 It’s hard enough shopping retail as an 8-12, needing to try on various sizes and brands to find what fits right.
 So imagine having to resort to online shopping as a size 16+.
 You’ll have to search for hours to pick the items you want, measure yourself against a ‘size guide’, receive the package, open it to find the fit/size is wrong, send it back, and do it all over again!
 You’d need to shop weeks in advance for an event.
 GOOD LUCK if you only want to shop sustainably.
 Your options get even smaller.